semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 If you get enough upvotes, you will be on the front page where thousands of people will see your submission. [xthousands] How long you will stay on the front page is determined by readers. [fn:fp]

-You can also ask Hacker News and get feedback.
-But that's another story.

 **Comments**

 Simply, an individual has a single vote.
 If the readers like what you share, you will get upvotes.
 The comments however are different.
 You can benefit a lot from them.